+Debo: It's good to have friends.
+John: At that time Dick Walsh had the Walsh Cabin towards the prairie just on the edge.
+The rescue folks came with some water spring stuff and hosed it out and cleaned it up.
+He was one of the founding member of North Valley Rescue.
+An interesting time.
+Debo: Interesting times.
+So fires, floods and how about big winter storms?
+Any big winter storms that got pretty bad?
 John: I'm glad you mentioned that.
-It was like the day before Thanksgiving, something like that, and there was four feet of powder snow out there.
-George Ostrom was very worried about his son Shannon.
-Shannon has something like MD, muscular dystrophy, or something similar to that, and he was up at Moose City at the border.
+It was just like the day before Thanksgiving, something like that, and there was 4 feet of powdered store out there and I'm trying to think of the Who writes for the Hungry Horse besides Larry Wilson?
+An old guy, older.
+I'll be right back.
+Debo: Okay.
+John: The George Austrom!
+Debo: George Austrom.
+John: The George Austrom was very worried about his son Shannon.
+Shannon has something like MD, muscular dystrophy or something similar to that and he was up there at Moose City.
 He was trapped.
 What was to do?
-Well, I got with Lee Downes in his big Ford pick-up truck, and we go a mile or so and he would have to clean the radiator off, because it was full of snow.
+Well I got on with Lee Downs in his big Ford pick-up truck and we go a mile or so and he would have to clean the radiator off because it was full of snow.
 It would cut off the cooling effects.
-It would overheat.
-He would clean out the air filter because of the snow.
-It was such powder it went into the air cleaner, too, and so we went clear to the border like that.
-I can't remember his name, but almost to the border a logger came ahead of us with a plow on his pick-up, and he was really moving.
-He finished the last little bit to Moose City, so we could drive right into Moose City.
-It was a little easier with a snowplow.
-They were down to a couple of candy bars, so they were very happy to see us.
-What had happened was they had parked their car on that little shelter that's part of border customs building.
-They had parked it there, and it wouldn't start, so they just kind of sat there until we got there.
+It would overhead.
+He would clean it off, clean out the air filter because of the snow.
+It was such powder it went into the air cleaner too, and so we went clear to the border like that and almost to the border, I can't remember his name, but a logger came ahead of us with a plow on his pick-up and he was really moving and it's the last little bit to Moose City so we could drive right to Moose City a little easier with the snowplow, and they were down to a couple of candy bars, and so they were very happy to see us.
+What had happened was they had parked their car on that little shelter by the part of the border customs building, they had parked it there and it wouldn't start, and so they just kind of sat there until we got there.
 Anyway, we got them out.
-But that was about the most snow I had seen.
-Starts out four feet of snow, and the next day it's about three feet.
-It just settles-three feet, two feet, and then it stayed about like that.
+They were very glad to see us.
+But that was about the most snow I had seen, starts 4 feet of snow and the next day it's about 3 feet.
+It just settles $- 3$ feet, 2 feet and it stayed about like that.
 That's the most I remember.

-Debo: Well, one thing I noticed is there's a sign on the wall of your cabin that says "North Fork Crusader #1."
+Debo: Well one thing I noticed is there's a sign on your wall of your cabin that says North Fork Crusader #1.
 Who gave you that sign?
-I mean, you have a reputation of being a crusader for the North Fork.
+I mean you have a reputation of being a crusader for the North Fork.
 Do you remember who gave you that?
+John: I know who made that.